BIGBALLON/bigballon/README.md

 [![bigballon's github stats](https://github-readme-stats.vercel.app/api?username=bigballon&include_all_commits=true&show_icons=true&hide_title=true&hide_border=true&count_private=true)](https://github.com/bigballon)

+Wei Li (李韡) is a Computer Science M.S. student in Institute of Computer Science and Engineering at National Chiao Tung University(NCTU), advised by Prof. I-Chen Wu.
+He is a member of Computer Games and Intelligence([CGI](https://cgilab.nctu.edu.tw/)) Lab .
+His research interests lie in the field of Deep Learning, (Deep) Reinforcement Learning and Computer Games AI.
 He has a passion for sharing his learning experience with others.
 Feel free to contact him if you have any questions!